amwmedia/infect.js/README.md

 ### Object Injection
 Sometimes function injection may not work for you, but you'd still like an easy way to pull multiple dependencies into a single place for reference within your code.
 Object injection suits this nicely and can be done by simply calling `infect()` with an object and an array of dependency names you'd like injected.
 Please node that any object can be infected except the global `Window` object (for obvious reasons).
 If you try to infect the global scope, `infect()` will throw an error.

-*NOTE:* You can reference the depenency with or without the prepended dollar sign (`$`) but, in either case, *the object will be infected with the prepended version*.
+*NOTE:* You can reference the dependency with or without the prepended dollar sign (`$`) but, in either case, *the object will be infected with the prepended version*.

 ```javascript
 var INFECTED = infect({}, ['$Logger']);